You Now Need To Make $300k To Feel Like $100k In These Three Cities

 In an era with sky-high inflation and astronomical housing costs, $100,000 a year isn’t what it used to be.
 In fact, one survey recently found that 60% of millennials making $100,000 still live paycheck to paycheck.

-Another study found that a $100,000 salary in New York City only comes out to making $35,791 when adjusted for cost-of-living and taxes
+Another study found that a $100,000 salary in New York City only comes out to making $35,791 when adjusted for cost-of-living and taxes.

 This raises an interesting question.
-If you live in an expensive city like New York, how much money would you need to make to actually feel like you’re making $100,000?
+If you live in an expensive city like New York, how much money would you need to make actually to feel like you’re making $100,000?

 Cities where $300k is the new $100k